Change is the law of life and those who look only to the past or present are certain to miss the future

 - Highlighting the gaps in resources and organizational capabilities: Comparing the present state with the desired state will help in determining the gaps.
 Change leaders need to closely examine the two states to ascertain the existing gaps.
 Furthermore, these gaps need to be highlighted in front of the top management to seek assistance or allocation of funds.

 - Acquiring the prerequisite resources needed for change management: The gaps in resources may exist in the form of financial resources, technology, innovation, workforce skills, and so on.
 Depending on what resources are missing, organizations need to take immediate action to fulfill the disconnect.
-If new tools are needed, they need to be acquired in a timely manner.
+If new project management tools are needed, they need to be acquired in a timely manner.
 Similarly, if the gap in resources is in the terms of employees’ skills, training programs should be introduced.

 - Beginning the change process: After the prerequisite resources have been arranged and the gaps have been filled, resources then need to be effectively deployed or allocated in a planned manner to kickstart the process of change and its management.